BastilleBSD/bastille/README.md

 - 192.168.0.0/16

-If your Bastille host also uses private (rfc1918) addresses, use a different range for your jails. ie; Host uses 192.168.0.0/16, jails use 10.0.0.0/8.
+If your Bastille host also uses private (rfc1918) addresses, use a different range for your containers. ie; Host uses 192.168.0.0/16, containers use 10.0.0.0/8.

 Bastille does its best to validate the submitted ip is valid.
-This has not been thouroughly tested.
-I generally use the 10.0.0.0/8 range for jails.
+I generally use the 10.0.0.0/8 range for containers.

 bastille start
 --------------
-To start a jail you can use the `bastille start` command.
+To start a containers you can use the `bastille start` command.

 ```shell
 ishmael ~ # bastille start folsom